Spine surgery

 What Patients Can Do to Reduce Risk

-Patients can play an active role in ensuring the best outcome:
+Patients can play an active role in supporting risk reduction:

 Recovery and Rehabilitation After Surgery